I-Am-Lain/EDUlain/README.md

 -------
 This is a fully deployed website, accessible at https://edu-lain.herokuapp.com/

 EDUlain was a 3-4 day project I decided to build, re-creating the actual website of a company--EDUrain.
+Found at https://edurain.org

 Technology
 ----------